SaneMethod/jquery-ajax-localstorage-cache/README.md

 ## Notes

-* You can delete the cache by using ```localStorage.clear()```.
+* You can delete the cache by using ```localStorage.clear()```, or by using ```localStorage.removeItem('cacheKey')``` if you specified a cacheKey.
+Note the above assumes you're using localStorage - replace as appropriate with your Storage interface implementing object.
 * Note that you can pre-load content with this plugin.
-You just have do to the same AJAX request without a success callback and the same cacheKey.
+You just have do to an initial AJAX request with the same cacheKey.

 # License